StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 Irb (1HD, None, Dagger) knows this - and is not afraid to strong-arm Coblaith as he strongarmed her husband.
 Trimontium is afforded a council (controlled by Irb).
 Irb is an inveterate schemer - he seeks to turn Tharain to an ally, but has been able to make much leeway.
 He would declare independence from Fortu, and use the terrors of the Black Strath as a wall.

 The town is full of stories of the things that may be found in the deep mines - things worse than the creatures on the surface of the Black Strath.
 There are always bounties for recovering lost or dead miners.
 Many of these are years old.
+The wives and children of the miners carve grotesque gargoyles to protect the miners.

 The ore dug up is bought by a single franchise-holder, Áine (3HD, None, Club), who works directly for Irb.
 The miners despise her rates, but despite risks there are always more willing to make the trip up-river to Trimontium.

-40 footmen, 40 skirmishers.
+60 footmen, 60 skirmishers.

 ### 10.08 Medemeter